Have you ever tried fried green tomatoes? If you haven't, you're in for a treat!

 Frying the Tomatoes

-- In a 10-inch cast iron skillet, heat 1 to 1 ½ cups of peanut oil over medium-high heat until it's 360 F by using a thermometer that can go in hot liquid.
+- In a 10-inch cast iron skillet, heat 1 to 1 ½ cups of peanut oil over medium-high heat.
+The oil is ready when there are bubbles around the end of a wooden spoon.
 Make sure the oil level is shallow, since you don't want to submerge the slices.
 If the oil is bubbling too much, or smoking, turn the temperature down.

-- Using a metal flipper, carefully lower 5 tomato slices into the hot oil.
+- Using a metal flipper, carefully lower 4 tomato slices into the hot oil.
 You don't want to overcrowd the skillet, as it will lower the temperature of the oil.
+Turn the heat down to medium.

 - Cook the tomatoes for 2 to 3 minutes per side, until nicely browned.
 Flip the slices using metal tongs, being careful not to splatter oil.

-- Once the tomatoes have nicely browned, use the metal tongs to move them to a wire rack lined with paper towels or brown paper to absorb the excess oil.
-While they are still warm, sprinkle salt on both sides of the tomato slices.
+- Once the tomatoes have nicely browned, use the metal tongs to move them to a baking tray.
+Optional, while they are still warm, sprinkle salt on both sides of the tomato slices.

-- Keep the batches of fried green tomatoes warm by placing them on an unlined cookie sheet in a 200 F oven.
+- Keep the batches of fried green tomatoes warm by placing them on a cookie sheet in a 200 F oven.

 Notes

 - Don't have a thermometer?
-You can test the temperature of the oil by using the handle of a wooden spoon, or frying a bit of the cornmeal/buttermilk/flour batter, or using a bread cube.
+You can test the temperature of the oil by using the handle of a wooden spoon.
+You'll see tiny bubbles when it's ready.

 - Want to enjoy this year round?
-Freeze slices of green tomatoes on baking sheets, then transfer to freezer bags.
+Freeze slices of green tomatoes or breaded tomatoes on baking sheets, then transfer to freezer bags.

-- Peanut oil has the highest resistance to burning and provides good flavor, so try to use it.
+- Peanut oil has the highest resistance to burning and provides the best flavor for fried green tomatoes.

 Nutrition